 I live in Torbay, close to the ocean.
-It’s nice enough here but it’s definitely not the place to be for spectacular fall colours as the deciduous trees are vastly outnumbered by evergreen spruces and pines.
+While it’s very nice here it’s definitely not the place to be for spectacular fall colours, as deciduous trees are vastly outnumbered by evergreen spruces and pines.

-Leisurely cruising down the Trans Canada Highway I enjoyed the music on the radio and the colourful barrens, bogs, hills and forests gliding past my passenger window.
+Leisurely cruising down the Trans Canada Highway I enjoyed the music on the radio while watching the colourful barrens, bogs, hills and forests gliding past my passenger window.
 After the TCH came Route 90 and after that the gravel roads began; the radio was starting to stutter and I could barely hear the opening words to a familiar tune: “I don’t know where I’m going,…“.
-Grinning from ear to ear I decided this was now officially a roadtrip so I sang along at the top of my voice on my way to nowhere.
+Grinning from ear to ear, I decided this was now officially a road trip so I sang along at the top of my voice on my way to nowhere.

-Finally arriving in the middle of nowhere I found the park I’ve been wanting to visit for a while now, just to see what it had to offer.
-It’s a tiny little thing, Cataracts Provincial Park, but it’s nice there.
+Finally arriving in the middle of nowhere, I found the park I’d been wanting to visit for a while now, just to see what it had to offer.
+Cataracts Provincial Park is tiny, but it’s nice there.
 Basically it’s a few waterfalls and a river cascading down a small and narrow gorge.
 There’s a steep stairway going down to the river so you can get a closer look:

-After a few hours of watching water flow, I left the park and headed up North for a drive along Route 60.
-There are a lot of good fall foliage ‘opportunities’ along that road but the light was fading so I decided to watch the show from the car as I drove on back home.
+After a few hours of watching water flow, I left the park and headed north for a drive along Route 60.
+There are a lot of good fall foliage opportunities along that road but the light was fading so I decided to watch the show from the car as I drove on back home.